List of festivals in Nigeria: Lagos International Jazz Festival

 The Lagos International Jazz Festival (LIJF), also known as Lagos Jazz Fest, is an annual celebration of jazz music and culture that was founded by Ayoola Shadare of Inspiro Productions and takes place in Lagos.

-This music festival is three days event.
+This music festival is a three-day event.
 The 2016 edition was divided into a two-day standard edition which was held at the Freedom Park, Lagos and then a 0ne day luxury edition which took place at The Bay Lounge Waterfront.

 Rhythm Unplugged

 Rhythm Unplugged is a music concert in West Africa.
 CEO of the Flytime Group, Cecil Hammond, organised the first concert in 2004.
-The annual concert is organised by Flytime Promotions, a subsidiary of the Flytime Group.
+The annual concert is organized by Flytime Promotions, a subsidiary of the Flytime Group.
 The 2011 Lagos edition of Rhythm Unplugged unveiled artists including Wizkid, Olamide, Davido, Tiwa Savage and Seyi Shay.

-Rhythm Unplugged concerts featured dialoguing co-hosts, notably, co-hosts Julius Agwu and Okey Bakassi, who hosted several Flytime Promotions events in the early years.
-Rhythm Unplugged also pioneered the extensive artist line-up for single concert events in Nigeria.
-Rhythm Unplugged was first organised by Cecil Hammond in 2004 via his company Flytime Promotions.
-The entertainment event was designed to promote Nigerian musicians and comedians at a time when the Nigerian music industry was just gaining recognition on the international music scene.
+Rhythm Unplugged concerts featured dialogue co-hosts, notably, co-hosts Julius Agwu and Okey Bakassi, who hosted several Flytime Promotions events in the early years.
+Rhythm Unplugged also pioneered an extensive artist line-up for single-concert events in Nigeria.
+Rhythm Unplugged was first organized by Cecil Hammond in 2004 via his company Flytime Promotions.
+The entertainment event was designed to promote Nigerian musicians and comedians at a time when the Nigerian music industry was gaining recognition on the international music scene.

 Nupe Cultural Day

-The Nupe Day Celebration is a traditional and cultural event or celebration observed in Nigeria on 26 June.
+The Nupe Day Celebration is a traditional cultural event on June 26.
 The event is ordinarily celebrated by the Nupe community yearly in the country.
-The Nupe day event is a traditional and festival celebration, which marks the day when the British Army was defeated by a native African Army on the 26 June 1896, when the British Protectorate in Lokoja approached the Bida Military camp at Ogidi of present Kogi State which bring the resulting of the defeated of British Constabulary and the Union Jack was seized by the Nupe Cavalry.
-The annual celebration was the founding idea of the Nupe elders through the tribes, Unlike the Durbar festival and the Pategi Ragatta boating festival which is also among Nupe event and Northern Nigeria traditional event.
+The Nupe day event is a traditional and festival celebration, which marks the day when a native African Army defeated the British Army on June 26, 1896, when the British Protectorate in Lokoja approached the Bida Military camp at Ogidi of present Kogi State which bring the resulting of the defeated of British Constabulary and the Union Jack was seized by the Nupe Cavalry.
+The annual celebration was the founding idea of the Nupe elders throughout the tribes.
+Unlike the Durbar festival and the Pategi Regatta Festival, which are also among Nupe events and traditional events in Northern Nigeria.

 Star Mega Jam

-The Star Mega Jam was a series of music concerts in Nigeria held annually from 2000 to 2010.
+The Star Mega Jam was a series of music concerts held annually from 2000 to 2010.
 Each year it was held in Lagos and Abuja.
 Acts that played included Awilo Logomba, Shaggy, Usher, Koffi Olumide, 50 Cent, Ja Rule and Kevin Lyttle, LL Cool J and Akon, Kanye West, T-Pain, Nelly, Nas, Busta Rhymes and Ludacris.
 Thus festival however was stopped in 2011, with the organisers stating that it was due to logistical challenges.